 Guidelines During Mass

-Check in with an usher or staff member on your way in to the building, they will tell you where to sit.
+Check in with an usher or staff member on your way in to the building, they will make sure we have your contact info for contact tracing.
 If you have to wait on another family or individual to finish checking in, please keep six feet distance.

 We will not pass the collection basket during the offertory, though we will have stationary baskets where you can drop your contribution during communion.